 The rest of this guide will equip you with what you need to know to prepare for the REG section of the CPA Exam.
 If you’re already studying, check out some of our free webinars and videos or make use of our free REG questions.
 You’ll also find here some study tips specifically for REG.

-For the past two years, REG had the second highest pass rate in the mid-50s.
-From 2012 through 2017, it was stable, closer to 50%, and shared the second and third positions with AUD.
-FAR had the lowest pass rate in 2019 at 46%, and BEC had the highest at 60%.
+For the past four years, REG has had the second highest CPA Exam pass rate.
+The cumulative REG pass rate rose steadily from 2018 to 2020, where it peaked at 62%.
+In 2021, REG’s pass rate decreased slightly to 60%.
+From 2012 through 2017, it stayed consistently around 50%, sharing the second and third positions with AUD.
+FAR had the lowest pass rate in 2021 at 45%, and BEC had the highest at about 62%.
 The exact pass rates shift a bit from year to year, but the CPA Exam sections’ relative difficulty has followed that dynamic for the past several years.

-Since 2006, the lowest pass rate REG has reported in one quarter has been 39%, and the highest has been 58%.
-That 58% is from Q2 and Q3 of 2019, and we’re hopeful strong performances will continue throughout 2020.
+Since 2011, the lowest pass rate REG has reported in one year has been 44%, and the highest has been 62%.
+That 62% pass rate is from 2020, and we’re seeing strong performances into 2022.

 For more on how the CPA Exam has evolved and what’s new this year, visit our CPA Exam Changes page.